jxxcarlson/htree/README.md

 # HTree

-The purpose of this module is to transform hierarchical lists into trees, where trees are as in `zwilias/elm-rosetree`.
+The purpose of this package is to transform hierarchical lists into trees, where trees are as in `zwilias/elm-rosetree`.
 A hierarchical list is by definition a list of items endowed with a function